 What Is the Difference Between Hemp and Cannabis?

 “Hemp” and “cannabis” are terms for the same species of plant, cannabis sativa.
 While the two have a similar appearance, the term “hemp” is used to classify cannabis plants that contain no more than 0.3% tetrahydrocannabinol (THC).
-Health Canada reports that because hemp contains so little THC, the psychoactive cannabinoid in cannabis, it cannot produce the “intoxicating effect” typically associated with cannabis use.
+As with cannabis, Health Canada regulates hemp production and controls the type of hemp strains that producers are allowed to grow.
+Health Canada reports that because these strains contain so little THC, the psychoactive cannabinoid in cannabis, they cannot produce the “intoxicating effect” typically associated with cannabis use.

 Hemp and cannabis are both terms for different strains of the same plant — the difference is the amount of THC each contains.